zmanian/gaia/spec.md

 Where FeeAccumHeight is the last height which fees were withdrawn from.
 The accum for this bond can be be accounted for lazily.

-`TxDeclareCandidacy` should be updated to include new relavent terms:
+`TxDeclareCandidacy` should be updated to include new relevant terms:

 ``` golang
 type TxDeclareCandidacy struct {